imrancio/blog/content/posts/improving-ci-cd/index.md

 For any bugs found in production environments, we can branch off `main`, fix the bug and merge back into `main` and `develop` branches to deliver the fix to both production and pre-production environments.

+> **Update Aug 20, 2022:** We have since switched back to a [trunk-based development](https://www.atlassian.com/continuous-delivery/continuous-integration/trunk-based-development) workflow.
+It’s much more simpler to maintain and similar concept as feature branches and enables CI/CD automation.
+>
+> Always branch off main and merge back to main.
+Rely on automated testing and feature flags to ensure main branch is always stable.
+Separate infrastructure for dev and prod environments.
+Merge/push on main branch triggers CD pipelines after CI steps pass.

 ### Conventional commits and automating Versioning/Releases

 For all our Git commits during the development cycle, we use the [conventional commit message syntax](https://www.conventionalcommits.org/en/v1.0.0/).
 This is a way to structure your commit messages to be more meaningful.
 It also enables using tools that can read these commit messages and automatically version and release your applications in GitHub depending on how you structured your commit messages.